Treatment for testicular cancer

 If you have a stage 1 seminoma, your doctor may suggest you have surveillance (monitoring).
 This is if there is a low risk of the cancer coming back.
 You usually need to have regular clinic appointments for several years.

-Your doctors decide if you will benefit from adjuvant treatment based on:
+Your doctors will decide whether you will benefit from adjuvant treatment based on:

 - the size of the tumour